aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/200-lab-07-session-manager.md

 #### How it works?

 1. The administrator authenticates against IAM.
-1. IAM authorizes to start a session for an EC2 instance (IAM policy).
+1. IAM authorizes to start a session on an EC2 instance by evaluating applicable IAM policies.
 1. The administrator uses the AWS Management Console or the terminal (AWS CLI and additional plugin required) to start a session via Systems Manager.
 1. The Systems Manager agent running on the EC2 instance connects to the AWS Systems Manager service